PacketFence Clustering Guide

 12.4.5.
 Validate migration

-You should now have full service on node C and should validate that all functionnalities are working as expected.
-Once you continue past this point, there will be no way to migrate back to nodes A and B in case of issues other than to use the snapshots taken prior to the upgrade.
+Node C should now have full service and all functionnalities should be validated as working as expected.
+Once continuing past this point, there will be no way to migrate back to nodes A and B in case of issues other than to use the snapshots taken prior to the upgrade.

 If all goes wrong

-If your migration to node C goes wrong, you can fail back to nodes A and B by stopping all services on node C and starting them on nodes A and B
+If the migration to node C goes wrong, fail back to nodes A and B by stopping all services on node C and starting them on nodes A and B

 On node C